 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

 Anglers will enjoy the challenge of fishing for rainbow trout and char in the wilderness area of Babine Lake.
 Anyone fishing or angling in British Columbia must have an appropriate licence.

 Pets/domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
 There are no off-leash areas.
 You are responsible for their behaviour and must dispose of their excrement.

 Facilities Available at this Park

-There is a single wide rustic boat launch available at this park.
-It has a moderate grade but is unevenly surfaced.
+There is a gravel/brick boat launch with a moderate grade available at this park.
 There is limited parking available for boat trailers.
 It is not recommended to leave a trailer parked or boat moored overnight.